Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI think it was Black Flag.

-Speaker AYeah, it's almost ingrained to you.
+Speaker AAlmost ingrained to you.

-Speaker AAnd so we sort of started hearing some of the music and thinking, yeah, let's Give it a go.
+Speaker AAnd so we sort of started hearing some of the music and thinking, yeah, let's give it a go.

 Speaker AAnd we.